Rehearsal Venue / Times

 Sue White 0208 644 4055

 An enthusiastic and friendly wind orchestra.
-We welcome new players especially brass, percussion and lower woodwind.
+We welcome new players especially tuba, euphonium, trombone, trumpet or french horn.
 We perform three concerts a year.

 Mondays 6:15-8:30pm, Tiffin Girls' School, Richmond Road, Kingston KT2 5PL